n-hassan01/express-crud-jwt/README.md

--> this is a mini project of a simple crud operation with jwt token based authentication -> writing in Express js
+-> this is a mini project of a simple crud operation with jwt token based authentication\n -> writing in Express js

 -> how to run